Kilmarnock and Irvine Valley: Constituency profile

 The Kilmarnock and Irvine Valley constituency is a part-urban part-rural constituency located along the northern half of the East Ayrshire council area.
 Towards the south-west of the constituency is the town of Kilmarnock and its adjoining towns and villages.
 Kilmarnock is a former industrial town which is mostly made up of social housing, with some suburban housing towards the western end of the town.
 To the east of the town, along the valley of the River Irvine, is a string of industrial towns and villages such as Galston and Newmilns located within the parish of Loudoun.
 The region was once dependent upon the manufacture of textiles before the industry's collapse throughout the mid-20th Century.
-The north of the constituency is mostly made up of farmlands, with the historic town of Stewarton lying directly north of Kilmarnock along the Annick Water.